MunuheD/MunuheD/README.md

 # Hi there! 👋 I'm Dennis Munuhe

 Welcome to my GitHub profile!
-I'm a passionate **Data Analyst** with a knack for uncovering insights and solving problems through data.
-I specialize in leveraging tools like Python, SQL, Excel, and Power BI to transform raw data into actionable intelligence.
+As a dedicated **Data Analyst**, I excel in transforming complex datasets into meaningful insights that drive informed decisions.
+My expertise lies in utilizing Python, SQL, Excel, and Power BI to analyze data and deliver actionable solutions for real-world challenges.

 ---